Heritage Walk Parley Common - Barrows - Dudsbury Camp - Church Lane (approx 5 miles)

 23. Curlew Inn -

-This was originally the farmhouse for Stocks Farm, a smallholding.
+The building can be traced to 1841as the farmhouse for Stocks Farm, a smallholding.
 It was built by a Wimborne banker and partner in a fishing company with 40 boats plying between Poole and Newfoundland.
 The front was given a Grade II listing in 1955.
 The village stocks were reputed to have been located outside the farmhouse.
 The junction here with Church Lane is the original West Parley crossroads, until New Road and Ensbury Bridge were built.
 In the field opposite the Curlew was one of the largest ponds in the village as shown on an 1860 map but it has long been infilled.

 24. West Parley Memorial Hall -